FAQ

 What is a budget?

 The City budget reflects anticipated income and planned spending over a fiscal year and reflects the choices and priorities of the Mayor and City Council in allocating public resources.
-It shows how various City entities plan to invest resources to educate our children, provide law enforcement and emergency services, deliver healthcare, provide housing and social services, fund cultural institutions, and much more.
+It shows how City agencies plan to allocates resources to provide public safety, housing and social services, keep our streets clean and plowed, fund cultural programming, collect revenue, and much more.

 How does the budget process work?

-The Budget Process page provides information on the City of Chicago budget process.
+The Budget Information page provides information on the City of Chicago’s budget process.

-Is there anything that would help me understand the documents published by the Budget Office?
+Is there anything that would help me understand what documents are published by the Budget Office?

 Yes!
-The Budget Publications page provides information on the annual ordinance, grant details book, and more.
+The Budget Publications page provides information on the annual budget ordinance, grant details book, and more.

 What are the City of Chicago's main funding sources?